bixbydevelopers/capsule-sample-space-resorts/README.md

 patterns compared to the "find" queries, and **annotation patterns must be consistent for the same goal**, this means that they must use a different goal.

 We have now demonstrated two points.
-Firstly, that the Selection Prompt training must use `SpaceResort` as a goal.
+First, the Selection Prompt training must use `SpaceResort` as a goal.
 Secondly, that the "find" queries must use a different goal than the Selection Prompts.
 By putting these together, we deduce that the "find" queries cannot use `SpaceResort` as a goal.
 Therefore,